calebmatsick/calebmatsick/README.md

 ##### NOW

-- 💬 Studying!
+- 💬 Working!...
+Or working out

 ##### BIO

-- 🏢 I'm currently working a student looking for summer internships.
+- 🏢 I'm currently working at Principal Financial for the summer.
-- ⚙️ My most used tech is: `Python`, `Linux`, `Windows Server`, `C`,
+- ⚙️ My most used tech is: `Python`, `Linux`, `Windows Server`, and `GO`,
 - 🌱 Learning all about **Cybersecurity**
 - 📫 Reach me: [www.caleb.matsick.com](www.caleb.matsick.com)
-- ⚡️ Fun fact: I love rock climbing